-qc: :class:'.QubitCircuit', optional A quantum circuit.
-If given, it first calls the load_circuit and then calculate the evolution.
+- qc: :class:'.QubitCircuit', optional A quantum circuit.
+If given, it first calls the load_circuit and then calculate the evolution. - states: :class:'qutip.Qobj', optional Old API, same as init_state.

-evo_result: qutip.Result If analytical is False, an instance of the class qutip.Result will be returned.
+evo_result: qutip.solver.Result If analytical is False, an instance of the class qutip.solver.Result will be returned.